Ecuador

 1832

-No-man's land (terra nullis), frequently visited
+No-man's land (terra nullis),

-by pirates
+frequently visited by pirates

 whalers and merchant ships and are nicknamed the

-Las Islas Encantadas ("Enchanted/Bewitched
+Las Islas Encantadas ("the

-Islands").
+Enchanted Islands").

 1574

-Named Insulae de los Galopegos ("Islands of the
+Named Insulae de los Galopegos

 on a map by Flemish cartographer Abraham Ortelius.